 The course is run by a Powerboat Trainer with one Trainer per 3 potential Instructors.
 Trainers are chosen, assessed & trained by the RYA as being those able to run and assess Instructor courses.
 The course is additionally moderated on the last day by another Trainer, who adds real value by providing an alternative perspective on the scheme and ensures that the RYA Powerboat Instructor course has been delivered to the standards required.
 To successfully pass the assessment candidates are expected to demonstrate their ability to the level of ‘CAN’ in all aspects of the Level 2 syllabus as described n the powerboat log book (G20)

 For candidates taking their course with Mendez Marine the course price includes the pre-assessment.
-This is a three hour session to assess your current abilities with either a pass or action plan to allow entry to the Powerboat Instructors Course.
+This is a three hour session (minimum) to assess your current abilities with either a pass or action plan to allow entry to the Powerboat Instructors Course.

 If you just need the pre- assessment then you can book that at a cost of £75 on the same dates.
 We can also run them at bespoke times please call for details.